omarluq/stimulus-store/README.md

   }
 }
 ```
 <sub>Note that while you can technically access `this.<storeName>` inside the controller or `Controller.<storeName>`, this is highly discouraged and will trigger a warning.
 Stores are considered an atomic unit and an implementation detail.
 The controller should not make direct calls to it.
-Instead, use the provided helpers this.`<storeName>Value`, `this.set<StoreName>Value` and `on<storeName>Update` to interact with the store's state.</sub>
+Instead, use the provided helpers this.`this.<storeName>Value`, `this.set<StoreName>Value` and `on<storeName>Update` to interact with the store's state.</sub>

 ## License